hartwigmedical/peach/README.md

 | *5             | rs1: T, rs3: G                           |

 #### No Calls
-If there are no calls wrt v37 in the VCF, then the full calls are:
+If there are no calls wrt v37 in the VCF, then the dual calls are:

 | Rs Id | Allele1 | Allele2 | Variant Annotation V37 | Filter V37 | Variant Annotation V38 | Filter V38    |
 |-------|---------|---------|------------------------|------------|------------------------|---------------|